TaurVil/VilgalysKlunk_yersinia_pestis/part1_aDNA/README.md

 **chunk 3**: Using the results from chunk 2, identify an enrichment of positive selection in immune-related regions and identify candidate variants for positive selection (Figure 2, Table S1).

+**infer_selection_coefficients**: Subdirectory containing the scripts to infer selection coefficients for the four candidate variants using the HMM framework (Supplementary Methods g, Figures SX3, SX4, SX5, SX6, Table SX5).